DSD-DBS/capella-dockerimages/docs/docs/ci-templates/gitlab/image-builder.md

   - `DOCKER_REGISTRY`: The URL to the Docker registry
   - `DOCKER_REGISTRY_USER`: Username of a techuser with push permission to the Docker registry
   - `DOCKER_REGISTRY_PASSWORD`: Corresponding password of the techuser
+- `T4C_SERVER_REGISTRY`: Docker registry which contains the required t4c server image
+- `T4C_SERVER_TAG`: Docker tag that is used for the t4c server image
+- `T4C_SERVER_TEST_DATA_REPO`: Link to a Git repository containing t4c test data needed to run the backup tests.
+  The repository needs to have the following structure: `/data/$CAPELLA_VERSION/repositories/test-repo`
+- `LOCAL_GIT_BASE_IMAGE`: Specifies the base image which is used to build the local git server for the pytest.

 The tree inside of your Gitlab repository should look like: